-- Poda Island: the reef there is amazing as well as the marine life and the picture-perfect beach.
+- Koh Poda Island: the reef there is amazing as well as the marine life and the picture-perfect beach.

-Trekking in Khao Phanom Bencha National Park
+Hike in Khao Phanom Bencha National Park

-Less frequented than other Krabi’s attractions, this National Park is a great place if you like trekking and want to see wildlife.
+Less frequented than other Krabi attractions, this National Park is a great place if you like trekking and want to see wildlife.
 The trails are well-maintained, and it’s easy to explore the park on your own.
 Don’t forget your swimsuit as there are several waterfalls in the area.